ercole-io/ercole-docs/docs/introduction.md

 Find your over allocated DB server and use the licenses where you really need them.

 ### Auto filling of LMS Oracle audit file
-Have you tried to fill this complicated file?
+Have you ever tried to fill this complicated file?
 Ercole does it in one click.

 ## Next features